danirus/blognajd/README.md

 Admin access with user **admin**, password **admin**.

-## Tests

-Includes a **test suite**.
-If you commit code, please consider adding proper coverage (especially if it has a chance for a regression) in the test suite.

-Run the tests with:  ``python setup.py test``

 ## Theme

+The theme is based on Twitter-bootstrap 2.3.2 and its files are not provided within blognajd due to license incompatilibity.

-Theme based on Twitter-bootstrap 2.3.2.
-Customize all the components (colors, fonts, layouts, buttons, navbars, forms, etc) in the [Twitter-bootstrap website](http://twitter.github.io/bootstrap/customize.html).
-Download the bundle and replace the old `bootstrap.min.css` and `bootstrap.min.js` with your own version in your static directory for blognajd: `static/blognajd/css/` and `static/blognajd/js/`.
+Go to the [Twitter-bootstrap website](http://twitter.github.io/bootstrap/customize.html) and customize all the components (colors, fonts, layouts, buttons, navbars, forms, etc).
+Download the bundle and copy `css/bootstrap.min.css` and `js/bootstrap.min.js` to your blognajd static directory `static/blognajd.

 ## Settings